Numerical analysis of spin foam dynamics and the flatness problem: Acknowledgments

 \section{Acknowledgments}

 The work of P.D. is partially supported by the grant 2018-190485 (5881) of the Foundational Questions Institute and the Fetzer Franklin Fund.
 We thank Lorenzo Bosi for his technical support with the CPT servers.
+F.G. acknowledges the Centre de Calcul Intensif d'Aix-Marseille for granting access to its high performance computing resources.
 We thank Carlo Rovelli for very useful discussions and for encouraging us in writing this paper.
-Special thank goes to Simone Speziale, for motivating us not to give up on this project, helping us with countless inputs and ideas, while taking care of another new little piece of his life.
+Special thanks go to Simone Speziale, for motivating us not to give up on this project, helping us with countless inputs and ideas, while taking care of another new little piece of his life.
+We thank Muxin Han, Hongguang Liu, and Jonathan Engle for suggesting us to expand our analysis and for pointing out the problem in our conclusions.

 \begin{appendices}